azagniotov/stubby4j/docs/YAML.md

    * `headers`: (OPTIONAL) a key/value map of headers the server should respond with
    * `latency`: (OPTIONAL) delay in milliseconds the server should wait before responding
    * `file`: (OPTIONAL) if specified (an absolute path or path relative to the user current working directory), returns the contents of the given file as the response body.
+It can be ascii of binary file (PDF, images, etc.)
       * If the file cannot be found at YAML data parse time, value from `body` is used instead.
       * If `body` was not provided, an empty string is returned by default
    * `body`: (OPTIONAL) the textual body of the server's response to the client
    * `status`: (REQUIRED) the numerical HTTP status code (200 for OK, 404 for NOT FOUND, etc.)

+### Various Configuration Examples

 ```yaml
 -  request: